nchepiga/homepage/docs/index.md

 **The group**
 ============

-Postdoc position is available.
+PhD position is available.
 If you are interested contact me by e-mail.

 ![outing](assets/images/outing.jpg)